activescott/eslint-config/README.md

 ## Notes

 ### React

-When using React add `plugin:react/recommended`:
+When using React add `plugin:react/recommended` from package `eslint-plugin-react`:

 ```
 extends: